wavefrontHQ/docs/integrations/logstash.md

      }
     ```
 {% endraw %}
-    The Wavefront output plugin for Logstash generates the following metrics from the event and sends the metrics to Wavefront:{% raw %}
+    The Wavefront output plugin for Logstash generates the following metrics from the event and sends the metrics to Wavefront:{% raw %}
     ```
     logstash.bytes.count 200
     logstash.bytes.mean 42.2
     logstash.error.count 123
     ```
 {% endraw %}
     You can send point tags for a metric to Wavefront using the Wavefront output plugin for Logstash.
-The event must have the following format:{% raw %}
+The event must have the following format:{% raw %}
     ```
     {
        "bytes.tagz.type=access.region=mumbai" => {